maksimryndin/ekubo-atomic-arbitrage/README.md

 1. `cp .env.sepolia.example .env`
 2. provide account details - a private key and an account address
 3. `cargo run`

+## Development

+If `EKUBO_API_REBUILD` env variable is set to any value, then the openapi Ekubo stubs are built.
+For that Docker is required.

 ## Troubleshooting